AyeGill/personal-site/content/projects.md

     - AlphaGo Zero can be conceptualized as learning a "fixpoint" of Monte Carlo Tree Search.
 Can this be cast as a trace-type construction in a suitable monoidal category?
     - Could one prove some sort of functorial generalization bound?
 - I would like to write a book or set of notes in the vein of [Concrete Mathematics](https://openlibrary.org/works/OL3951639W/Concrete_mathematics), but covering more abstract methods, i.e category theory, topology, algebra, etc. (so, "Abstract Mathematics").
 What I want to take from CM, then, is the expository style, focusing more on methods and problems than on definitions and theorems, and so on.
+- A model-categorical account of the higher category theory being used in application, e.g. monoidal pseudo double categories.

 ## Categorical Logic